hardwaremafia/www/src/content/wiki/used-machinery-for-sale.md

 ---

-## Sample Entry (Copy this, paste above three-dash, edit it, check about entry for reference)
+## Sample Entry (Copy this, paste above three-dash, edit it, check above entries for reference)

 - Current owner: your name
 - Manufacturer: machine made by?